Purpose and Scope

 A student who has been found guilty of a scholastic offence may also have an offence record that is kept separate from the academic file.
 (See section on Scholastic Offences.)

 Students are able to access their grades at the end of each academic term through their Student Center (student.uwo.ca).
-Courses attempted, the grades achieved, comments concerning a student's eligibility for a requested program, progression and graduation eligibility, and averages where appropriate, are reported to the student.
+Where appropriate, courses attempted, milestones recorded, the grades achieved, comments concerning a student's eligibility for a requested program, progression and graduation eligibility, and averages are reported to the student.
 This information is confidential and may only be accessed by entering their Western user ID and password.

 Western’s Co-Curricular Record is a collaboration between Western University and its Affiliated Colleges – Brescia University College, King’s University College and Huron University College.
 It is a record of a student’s engagement and leadership involvement during their time at Western.